LUISDASARTIMANHAS/Stellaris-OST-Factorio-version/README.md

 this software without specific prior written permission.

 DISCLAIMER:
-This mod was created by fans for fans.
+This mod was created by fans for fans and for private use.
 I do not own the rights to the Stellaris soundtrack, which belongs to Paradox Interactive.
 This mod is distributed free of charge and non-profit.
-If you are the copyright owner and wish to have the music removed from this mod, please contact me.
+If you are the copyright holder and wish to have the music removed from this mod, please contact me.